danbev/learning-ai/notes/transformers.md

 cream     |2.0| -1.5|0.2 |0.9 |
           +-------------------+
 ```
-When performing inference the input to the decoder is that start of sequence
+When performing inference the input to the decoder is the start of sequence
 token and nothing else, and the decoder will generate the next token in the
 sequence and add that to the input and continue like that.
 In this case there
 no future tokens to mask but this is done for consistency (I think).